nbyrd9/intl-space-station-tracker/README.md

 # International Space Station Tracker

-A growing, public dataset of the International Space Station's real-time position, logged by a scheduled GitHub Actions workflow that samples it a few times a day at randomized moments.
+A growing, public dataset of the International Space Station's (ISS) real-time position, logged by a scheduled GitHub Actions workflow that samples it a few times a day at randomized moments.
 Every observation is a genuinely new data point, since the station moves at roughly 7.66 km/s (~27,600 km/h)